nodeontrain/nodeontrain.xyz/tuts/first_testing.md

 ### Passing test

-Now that we have a failing test, we’ll use the failing test’s error messages to guide us to a passing test, thereby implementing a working About page.
+Now that we have a failing test, we'll use the failing test's error messages to guide us to a passing test, thereby implementing a working About page.

 We can get started by examining the error message output by the failing test: